Ultrafast On-Chip Online Learning via Spline Locality in Kolmogorov-Arnold Networks

 \textbf{Online protocol.} We adopt a standard online learning protocol~\cite{meta_online_learning}: at each time step $t$, the learner receives $\mathbf{x}_t$, produces $\hat{y}_t$, and performs a single update from the local feedback signal (supervised error or RL reward/advantage).
 To ensure model non-stationarity, we assume the stream is governed by an unobserved context $\tau_t$ that controls both the data distribution and the optimal decision rule, where it may drift stochastically or adversarially.

 \textbf{Models and baselines.} We use MLPs as the primary baseline, since they are the dominant general-purpose function approximator and the architecture most directly comparable to KANs.
 More generally, the MLP baseline serves as a proxy for the broader class of non-local architectures (e.g. dense matrix multiplication layers).
 In each experiment, we compare KANs against two fixed-role MLP baselines: (i) \textbf{MLP-P}, parameter-matched to the KAN budget $N$, and (ii) \textbf{MLP-L}, a larger MLP scaled to match the KAN’s stable asymptotic performance.
-For Acrobot, we specify the online algorithm, Actor-Critic \cite{Actor_Critic} or DQN \cite{DQN}, when relevant.
+For Acrobot, we specify the online algorithm, Actor-Critic~\cite{Actor_Critic} or DQN~\cite{DQN}, when relevant.
 For MLPs, we sweep depth/width and ReLU, Tanh, and SiLU activations, and report the best-performing design under the same online and numeric constraints.

 We focus on streamlined MLPs because auxiliary techniques such as LayerNorm impose substantial hardware costs under fixed-point constraints, while neither LayerNorm nor data-dependent initialization methods such as LSUV~\cite{mishkin2016needgoodinit} close the performance gap (see Appendix~\ref{app:extended_mlp_baselines}).
 MLPs also broadly encompass methods such as LMS filters, ELMs, and related approaches.
 To justify this design choice, we evaluate Online Sequential Extreme Learning Machines (OS-ELMs) on the complex qubit readout task in Table~\ref{tab:para_experiment_summary}.
 Even with floating-point training, OS-ELMs perform poorly, suggesting that these non-gradient-trained shallow models lack the expressivity required for the learning settings considered here.
 Temporal architectures like SNNs represent a distinct class of methods due to non-deterministic latency characteristics.